 Beautifully situated atop a gently sloping 9-acre property, it is beautifully landscaped with mature hedges and trees, formal perennial gardens and flowering shrubs.
 Many of the inn’s 26 suites have balconies, decks and dining room are afforded stunning views of Passamaquoddy Bay and Navy Island.

-Since the early 1970s, Tara has been a popular vacation destination for couples seeking a private and relaxing getaway, for families wanting to enjoy a country atmosphere, the tennis court, hot tub and heat outdoor pool, and for companies wanting to host business conferences in a unique and convenient setting, all within 3 minutes of the downtown shops, and adventures.
+Since the early 1970s, Tara has been a popular vacation destination for couples seeking a private and relaxing getaway, for families wanting to enjoy a country atmosphere, the tennis court, hot tub and heat outdoor pool, and for groups wanting to host business conferences or reunions in a unique and convenient setting, all within 3 minutes of the downtown shops, and adventures.

 There have only been six other owners in its long history and they include Professor D. Blakeney Hoar for whom Blakeney Hoar Square in Boston, Massachusetts was named and the Rt.
 Honourable C.D.
 Howe, a leading Canadian economist and Cabinet Minister.